allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 ```

 The usage looks almost the same as in the map-based approach, but we gain some
 type-safety and IDE hints.
-However, the params' values are not aligned.
+However, the params' values are not aligned, unlike a map definition.

-Closure-based builders allow to hide the build method inside the factory method,
+Closure-based builders allow you to hide the build method inside the factory method,
 and the usage looks really similar to map-based approach.
 However, using
-Closures confuses IDE and the hints you get are sometimes not as precise
+Closures confuse IDE and the hints you get are sometimes not as precise
 as in method-based builders.

 ### If you can’t beat them, join them